baicalin/CycleGAN_TF2.2_multiGPU/README.md

+# UPDATED for Tensorflow 2.3.

-# CycleGAN implementation in Tensorflow 2.2 with custom training loop for CPU/multi GPU/vCPU MirroredStrategy.
+# CycleGAN implementation in Tensorflow 2.3 with custom training loop for CPU/multi GPU/vCPU MirroredStrategy.

 Tested on CPU, vCPU and Nvidia DGX GPU(s).